[Or, How to Civilize an Alien Planet With Just Your Imagination]

 Anything that is animated by will – the essence of action itself – will continue on its path until it intersects with the will of another, like the asteroid striking a planet exerting its own will orbiting a star system.
 In a vacuum of space and time, the will continues on forever.
 In the real world, is impossible to imagine an object existing without intersecting with the will of another on a long enough timeline, even on a microscopic level.
 This is to say that all objects, phenomena, and energies in the known universe have something approximating an irreducible spirit, and nothing – not rocks, not molecules, not a bucket of water – is simply inert.

 Nature itself is not static, and what may seem like stale repetition in the form of ritual is in fact a reassertion of the dominance necessary to establish communication with the unknown.
-New unknowns will demand new rituals, or evolved rituals.
-Even though you recognize the inexorable joining of the race to the time and place it generated, you become a force of generation and there is no reason to believe that you need to imprison yourself in your location or time.
+New unknowns will demand new rituals.
+Even though one may recognize the inexorable joining of the people to the time and place it generated, you become a force of generation and there is no reason to believe that you need to imprison yourself in your location or time.
 If you believe this, you will inhibit your chances of survival.

 If man intends to colonize strange new worlds and project his influence across creation, he will never do this from a position of secular scientific historicism.
 The essence of civilization is a living organism that is just as real as the blood and soil materialism which informs our geopolitical period, but conversely this organism cannot be transplanted without the divine relationship to the blood and the soil along with it.